Sophia-Loizidou/Trivariate-wrapped-Cauchy-copula/README.md

 We are assuming that there exists a permutation of $(1,2,3)$, $(j,k,\ell)$, such that $|\rho_{k \ell}| < |\rho_{jk} \rho_{j \ell}| / ( |\rho_{jk}| + |\rho_{j \ell}|)$, where $\rho_{kj} = \rho_{jk}$ for $1 \leq j < k \leq 3$.

 This repository includes two R files.
-The functions included in the 'MLE.R' file require the functions included in the 'functions for trivariate wrapped Cauchy copula.R' to run
+The functions included in the 'MLE.R' file require the functions included in the 'functions for trivariate wrapped Cauchy copula.R' to run.